PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Test the Structural Integrity

 Sometimes you discover PFD damage when you're already miles from shore.
-Here's what I do for temporary boat pfd repair in the field:
+Here's what I do for temporary boat pfd repair in the field.
+These techniques are strictly get-home measures, not permanent solutions.

 The Duct Tape Method